ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 * Three proxy
 * Six worker nodes

 For worker nodes we need good CPUs and hard disk space.
-We allocated 12 CPUs - 32 Gb RAM.
+We allocated 12 CPUs - 32 Gb RAM per worker nodes.

 You need to decide if persistence should be enabled for ZooKeepers and Kafka brokers.
 Pre allocate one Persistence Volume per Kafka broker and one per ZooKeeper server.
 If you use dynamic persistence volume provisioning, ensure the expected volumes are present at installation time.